-Affiliate programs, similarly to affiliate networks, provide you with offers you can promote online.
+Affiliate marketing programs, similarly to affiliate networks, provide you with offers you can promote online.
 Unlike the latter, affiliate programs serve as additional sales channels for big companies.
 People can just sign up to these programs, get a link, and convince others to click it on their blog/videos/review sites.

 You can identify these links because of the ‘ref=’ or ‘referrer=’ part embedded in them.
 Hover over such links with a mouse button on landing pages and you will easily identify this type of links.

 This parameter tells the product owner who they owe this sale to.
 Like any good businessmen, the product owner has to track sales to manage their business effectively.

 P.S.
 Don’t buy this flashlight.
 And that is a dummy link to prove a point.

 Disclaimer: There are no actual affiliate links in this article.

 Types of Affiliate Marketing Programs

 Affiliate programs vary in terms of how and where they are advertised.
 Based on that, we can distinguish the following types of affiliate programs:

 - Social – These programs work best when advertised on social media either via paid traffic or influencers.